 After the second world war there was a lull in commercial air travel but by the late 1950’s it started to pick up again and fast.
 It quickly became apparent that there would be a shortage of ex-military pilots available to crew the British civil operations.
 State owned, BOAC (formally Imperial Airways) and British European Airways (BEA) along with the ministry for aviation proposed a plan to create a flying school based on the RAF’s aircrew officer training college, Cranwell.
 In 1960 the plan was approved and the site chosen was Hamble, just south of Southampton airport.
 The course was an ‘ab-initio’ course open to school leavers with 5 GCSE’s and 2 A levels and would last 18 months beginning to end.
 The die was cast for the integrated model.
 Very soon pressures on Hamble and the growing demand, from BEA (who would sponsor 1500 cadets between 1967-72) meant that similar courses were set up in Oxford and Perth.

 As you’ll come to see, by 1960 the three routes to the commercial flight deck were established and with them their stigma’s

 For the sake of this comparison we will ignore the military route to the flight deck and compare the integrated and modular options.

 Integrated courses are often referred to as ‘ab initio’ courses, which translates to ‘from the beginning’, however we are going to consider embarking on both routes ‘from the beginning’ so this isn’t a point of difference.
-Just in the same way that the phrase ‘don’t you need a PPL already to start a modular course is inaccurate, as embarking on a PPL is essentially embarking on the first ‘module’ of a Modular (f)ATPL course.
-Which conveniently leads me to the last common misconception.
+Just in the same way that the phrase “don’t you need a PPL already to start a modular course” is inaccurate, as embarking on a PPL is essentially embarking on the first ‘module’ of a modular commercial pilot course.
+Which conveniently leads us to the last common misconception.